Looking for the best things to do in San Sebastian, Spain? In this article, I will walk you through my top tips.

-Check out the amusement park at Monte Igueldo
+13. Check out the Amusement Park at Monte Igueldo

 Home to an old-fashioned amusement park accessed via an antique funicular railway, Mount Igueldo is nothing short of quirky.
 As well as offering this source of entertainment, you’ll also find El Torreón tower here, as well as dazzling views of the city over the water.

-Learn something new at Museo de San Telmo
+14. Learn Something New at Museo de San Telmo